Modelling forest biodiversity using remote sensing

 Additional Remarks

-The topic is open and also suitable for GEM students in track 3 – GEM for Ecosystems & Natural Resources.
+The topic is also suitable for GEM students in track 3 – GEM for Ecosystems & Natural Resources.

 Topic description